Fall Speakers 2022

 BlackRock

-Yakov Shenkman is a director and head of the risk and quantitative analysis team for fundamental equity, the Americas, at BlackRock.
-His team provides independent risk oversight on behalf of BlackRock and its clients – and partners with portfolio managers in their portfolio construction process – to ensure the risks managed by BlackRock are appropriately deliberate, diversified and scaled.
-Prior to joining BlackRock in 2013, Shenkman was a senior risk manager of global portfolio strategies at Bank of America, where he was responsible for constructing, optimising and hedging the bank's commercial credit loan portfolio.
-He started his career in 2006 at Morgan Stanley, where he was an equity risk manager, later transitioning to a sell-side risk manager role covering the structured credit products trading desk.
-Shenkman holds a masters degree in operations research and financial engineering from Columbia University and an undergraduate degree in economics from the Wharton School at the University of Pennsylvania.
-He is a Chartered Financial Analyst (CFA) Institute, Financial Risk Management and Chartered Alternative Investment Analyst Association charterholder and a member of the Global Association of Risk Professionals.
+Yakov Shenkman, CFA, FRM, CAIA, Director, is the head of the Risk & Quantitative Analysis (RQA) team for Fundamental Equity, Americas.
+The RQA team provides independent risk oversight on behalf of BlackRock and its clients, as well as partners with portfolio managers in their portfolio construction process to ensure the risks managed by BlackRock are appropriately deliberate, diversified and scaled.
+Prior to joining BlackRock in 2013, Yakov was a senior risk manager in Global Portfolio Strategies (GPS) team at Bank of America where he was responsible for constructing, optimizing and hedging bank’s commercial credit loan portfolio.
+Yakov started his career in 2006 at Morgan Stanley where he was an equity risk manager at Morgan Stanley Investment Management transitioning later on to a sell-side risk manager role covering Structured Credit Products trading desk.
+Yakov holds a Masters degree in Operations Research-Financial Engineering from Columbia University and an undergraduate degree in Economics from the Wharton School at the University of Pennsylvania.
+Yakov is a CFA, FRM and CAIA charters holder and is a member of CFA Institute and Global Association of Risk Professionals (GARP).

 Racim Allouani